wp-plugins/reach-connector/readme.txt

 To pull a list of campaigns from REACH to display on your site use the shortcode [campaigns] on any page.

-To display the general donation page from REACH on your site use the shortcode [donations] on any page.
+To display a donation page from REACH&#8480; on your site use the shortcode [donations] on any page.
+You can also pass optional paramters defined in the Giving Options page in REACH to customize the donation form by setting price, recurring period, purpose etc.

+amount
+fixed_amount
+recurring
+referral

+Example: [donations amount="50"]